cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-translator.md

 * `--acratranslator_client_id_from_connection_enable={true|false}`

-  Use clientID from TLS certificates or secure session handshake.
+  Use clientID from TLS certificates or secure session handshake for gRPC requests.
+It doesn't change clientID usage for HTTP API requests.
   Default is `false` which means "use the one passed in gRPC methods".

 * `--audit_log_enable={true|false}`